niaomingjian/ProjectNote/Linux/readme.md

 6. Count the number of lines in file1.txt
 $ wc -l < file1.txt

+7. Extract lines 40-50 from a file, first using head to get the first 50 lines then tail to get the last 10:
+$ head -50 file.txt | tail -10

 ### pssh
 + [pssh(1) - Linux man page](https://linux.die.net/man/1/pssh)